-Throughout the year ending 31 July 2022, the College's Appraisal & Remuneration Committee comprised three Independent Members of the Corporation.
+Throughout the year ending 31 July 2023, the College's Appraisal & Remuneration Committee comprised four Independent Members of the Corporation.
 The Committee's responsibilities include making recommendations to the Corporation Board on the remuneration and benefits attached to the post of the Principal & Chief Executive and other designated senior posts.

-Details of the remuneration of the designated senior postholders, including the Principal & Chief Executive for the year ended 31 July 2022 are set out in Note 8 to the financial statements.
+Details of the remuneration of the designated senior postholders, including the Principal & Chief Executive for the year ended 31 July 2023 are set out in Note 8 to the financial statements.
 The Appraisal & Remuneration committee review the Principal's and Senior Post Holders performance against the College KPIs and also their individual performance targets.
 The Committee annually review pay and reward against the AoC Senior Pay Survey and also comparable sector salaries regionally.
-Following the appointment of the Principal in April 2019, a full, salary review was undertaken and the salary was brought in line with sector benchmarks.